debops/debops/docs/ansible/roles/elasticsearch/defaults-detailed.rst

 ``link``
   Required.
-Name of the symlink in the :file:`/etc/elasticsearch/certs/` directory which will point to a specific resource.
+Name of the symlink in the :file:`/etc/elasticsearch/certs/` directory which will point to a specific resource, or a file copied to that directory.

 ``src``
   Required.
-Absolute path to a file which will be symlinked to in the :file:`/etc/elasticsearch/certs/` directory.
+Absolute path to a file which will be symlinked to or copied in the :file:`/etc/elasticsearch/certs/` directory.

+``mode``
+  The file mode which will be set on the file copied to the :file:`/etc/elasticsearch/certs/` directory.

 ``state``